-- If appropriate, an indication that the device can only be reused if it is reconditioned under the responsibility of the manufacturer to comply with the legislation.
+- An indication that the device can only be reused if it is reconditioned under the responsibility of the manufacturer to comply with the legislation.

-- If the device is intended to be used together with other devices, information on the identification of the devices.
+- If the device is intended to be used together with other devices and which ones.

 - Information on the limitations of the device.

 - Information on the materials if the device is implantable.

 - Information on the safe disposal of the device.